-PRELIM is a stand-along, spreadsheet-based model that operates in Microsoft Excel.
-It has been successfully tested with Microsoft Excel 2007, 2010, and 2013 for PC and Macintosh.
+PRELIM is a stand-alone, spreadsheet-based model that operates in Microsoft Excel.
+It has been successfully tested with Microsoft Excel 2007, 2010, 2013, and 2016 for PC and Macintosh.

 PRELIM is a complex Excel spreadsheet that can be resource-intensive for some computers and can result in stability issues in Excel.
-If this happens, restarting the computer prior to launching the PRELIM model resolves the issue.
+If this happens, restarting the computer prior to launching the PRELIM model may resolve the issue.